-Prospect CRM is a hierarchical database which can be explained visually with the tree structure shown below.
+Prospect CRM is a hierarchical database which can be explained visually with the tree structure.

-For every opportunity to sell to a client that occurs, an Opportunity should be created under the Contact you're speaking to.
+Where there's the potential to sell to a customer, prospect etc., an Opportunity should be created directly under the Contact you're speaking to.

-Opportunities are used to track a sales opportunity from the moment you decide a client is interested in an offering of yours, through to them either ordering it, or not.
+Opportunities are used to track a sales opportunity, or potential sales opportunity, from the moment you decide a client is interested in a product of yours, right through to you winning or losing the sale.

 At the Opportunity level, we capture some basic information, such as a description of the Opportunity, the potential size and margin of it, the date you expect it to be ordered and the likelihood that the customer will order it by that date.
-The combination of all these things allows for great forecasting, so it’s important to fill in as much as you can.
+The combination of all these details being filled in allows for more accurate, intelligent sales forecasting, so it’s important to fill in as much as you can.

 Interactions (Documents/Quotes etc.)

-Underneath each Contact and Opportunity is where you can then start to log interactions.
-This might be by saving an email or a letter, or perhaps making note of any communication with them such as phone calls in and out.
+Underneath each Contact, Opportunity and Problem is where you can log interactions.
+This might be email correspondence, documents you've sent like PDFs, or perhaps making note of a phone call you had.

 At each level of the hierarchy, you see a consolidated view of all the child items.
-For example, at a Company level, you can see a summary of absolutely everything; all Divisions, all Contacts at all those Divisions, and all interactions with all those Contacts at all those Divisions.
+For example, at a Company level, you can see a summary of absolutely everything; all Contacts at that Company, and all interactions with all of those Contacts.